-Table 5-1 Examples of etc Table 5-1 Examples of etches and cleaning operations utilising PFAS.
-PFAS use area Role of PFAS additives Concern of alternative Criticality for semiconductor devices manufacture Aqueous etch/clean formulations a) Facilitate entry of the wet etchant into, and reaction a) The surface-active agent must resist decomposition under chemically reactive conditions. b) Fluorinated surfactants can achieve lower products out of, a capinary space by reducing the surface tension of the fluid and the contact angle with the solid. b) Adsorb to a surface to prevent the deposition of aqueous surface tensions (15 - 20 mN/m) than hydrocarbons (~ 30 mN/m) and other known materials including fluorosilicates. c) Fluoroalkvl acid surfactants have uniquely low PFAS additives are critical for some, but not all wet etch applications.
-The requirement for a PFAS additive depends on the physical dimensions and aspect ratio of Organic based etch formulations metals that are introduced into the solution during an etching process. c) Mittgate the formation of air bubbles. pKa values that enable them to remain ionized and hydrophilic even if the pH approaches zero. the device feature being etched, and the particular set of materials exposed to the d) Adsorb to a surface to suppress etching of one material while another material is preferentially removed. u) surractarits with permuorinated tail groups are oleophobic as well as hydrophobic, and therefore are surface active in organic solvents as well as aqueous etchants.
-Surfactants and surface-active materials are critical components of CMP slurries and post-CMP cleaning a) The surface-active agents must rapidly adsorb to the substrate during polishing and rapidly desorb Chemical solutions.
-These components must: a) Disperse the particles. b) Provide slurry stability. b) they must be non-foaming to prevent foaming. c) In situations where a very low surface tension is PFAS additives are critical for some, but not all CMP applications.
-The requirement for a PFAS depends on the materials Mechanical Planarization c) Control the wettability of films and polishing pads; and d) Reduce corrosion of some films.
-Fluorosurfactants required, only PFAS surfactants can lower surface tension of aqueous solutions to values below ~ 20 /mN/m) ranidly properties of the exposed surfaces that need protection, surface tension reduction are critical to achieving CMP performance requirements in certain situations.
-In particular, they are used where necessary to enable selective film inhibition and the wetting of low surface energy substrates. d) In chemically aggressive CMP formulations a PFAS surface active agent may be necessary to prevent degradation by reactive oxygen species requirements, and aggressiveness of the CMP formulation. produced in oxidising systems.
+Table 5-1 Examples of etches and cleaning operations utilising PFAS.

+DEAS 1150 area original alternation Criticality for semiconductor devices LLYO doe alea manufacture Aqueous etch/clean formulations a) Facilitate entry of the wet etchant into, and reaction a) The surface-active agent must resist decomposition under chemically reactive conditions. b) Fluorinated surfactants can achieve lower Organic based etch formulations surface tension of the fluid and the contact angle with the solid. b) Adsorb to a surface to prevent the deposition of metals that are introduced into the solution during an etching process. c) Mitigate the formation of air bubbles. d) Adsorb to a surface to suppress etching of one material while another material is preferentially removed. aqueous surface tensions (15 - 20 mN/m) than hydrocarbons (~ 30 mN/m) and other known materials including fluorosilicates. c) Fluoroalkyl acid surfactants have uniquely low pKa values that enable them to remain ionized and hydrophilic even if the pH approaches zero. d) Surfactants with perfluorinated tail groups are oleophobic as well as hydrophobic, and therefore are surface active in organic solvents as well as aqueous etchants.
+PFAS additives are critical for some , but not all wet etch applications .
+The requirement for a PFAS additive depends on the physical dimensions and aspect ratio of the device feature being etched, and the particular set of materials exposed to the etchant during etching.
+Chemical Mechanical Planarization Surfactants and surface-active materials are critical components of CMP slurries and post-CMP cleaning solutions.
+These components must: a) Disperse the particles. b) Provide slurry stability. c) Control the wettability of films and polishing pads; and d) Reduce corrosion of some films.
+Fluorosurfactants are critical to achieving CMP performance requirements in certain situations.
+In particular, they are used where necessary to enable selective film inhibition and the wetting of low surface energy substrates. a) The surface-active agents must rapidly adsorb to the substrate during polishing and rapidly desorb with water rinse. b) they must be non-foaming to prevent foaming. c) In situations where a very low surface tension is required, only PFAS surfactants can lower surface tension of aqueous solutions to values below ~ 20 (mN/m) rapidly. d) In chemically aggressive CMP formulations a PFAS surface active agent may be necessary to prevent degradation by reactive oxygen species produced in oxidising systems.
+PFAS additives are critical for some, but not all CMP applications.
+The requirement for a PFAS depends on the materials properties of the exposed surfaces that need protection, surface tension reduction requirements, and aggressiveness of the CMP formulation.